fpindia/meetupnotes/notes/07-03-2020/main.md

 Algebra (signatures, equations, models, co-models etc), it explains what makes Alg.
 Effects algebraic in nature.

-### An Introduction to Algebraic Effects and Handlers by Martija Pretnar
+### An Introduction to Algebraic Effects and Handlers by Matija Pretnar

 [Tutorial Link](https://www.eff-lang.org/handlers-tutorial.pdf)